mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 Practice WODs were similar: still timed quizzes, but more focused on training rather than evaluating our learning status.
 I still usually did them myself rather than using AI.

-Honestly, I don't have a strong logical reason for that.
-Maybe a habit or self-challenge the strong one?
+Honestly, I don't have a logical reason for that.
+Maybe a habit or self-challenge of the strong one?
 But the trade-off was the same: AI could maybe provide quick answers, but it could also waste time.

 ### The essays